 In fact, I saw an interesting poster presentation at the 2009 MTNA National Convention on this very subject, titled “Tell The Truth Or Not” (presented by Yuking Mühlböck-Chou).
 Yuking details four typical talent scenarios that educators encounter and shows the possible outcomes for each choice.
 In correspondence with Yuking, she also noted that the U.S. and east Asia seem to be polar opposites of each other: in the U.S., untalented kids are often told they’re talented (emphasis on self-esteem), while in east Asia, talented kids are often told they’re untalented (emphasis on pushing to work harder).
 Europe would be more of a middle ground, with educators always delivering the truth no matter how flattering or devastating it may be (emphasis on professional duty to the student).

-As shown by this poster, I (and I believe any good teacher) must continually strive to find the equilibrium point that balances students’ need for encouragement with the intrinsic good of truth and realism.
+Any good teacher must continually strive to find the equilibrium point that balances students’ need for encouragement with the intrinsic good of truth and realism.
 Confidence is a good thing (see this study, which concludes that “higher self-efficacy enhances the processes used in learning and allows for a more successful outcome for a particular task”), but overconfidence is a bad thing.
 This equilibrium point is completely different for each student, depending on their level of talent, their personality, ego, etc. Everyone knows it would be absolutely terrible for me to tell a student, “You could never become a great pianist.”
 But it would be equally terrible for me to take a student who is clearly not in the top 20% of the talent bell curve and lead them to believe, year after year, that they have an excellent shot at winning three or four international piano competitions.
 There is a certain point at which helping a student think positive crosses a line into the realm of irresponsibly creating false hope.
 Leading someone down a path of spending time in an area that is not going to reap fantastic life results is one of the most negative things a mentor can do.
 Even those who are in the top 1% must still work extremely hard and encounter some luck to land a successful career as a concert artist.

 Acknowledging Credit Where Due